 The second course is Applied Ecosystem Ecology, where you learn to work with catchments (river basins) as natural units for management and protection of natural resources.
 You will learn how to identify catchments and get an overview of how terrestrial and aquatic ecosystems interact, linked by the flow of water through the catchment.
 Human perturbations on both terrestrial and aquatic ecosystems, such as physical alterations, pollution, introduction of non-native species and exploitation of species populations, are treated in detail.
 You plan and conduct field samplings, analyse samples, and get thorough training on geographical information systems (GIS).
 The legislation and applied water management at national, European and international level are discussed and compared.

 The next course, Biodiversity and Ecosystem Functioning, deepens your knowledge on ecosystems.
 The interaction between organisms, food webs, chemical and physical conditions and biogeochemical processes are studied in detail, and examples stretch from microorganisms to fish.
 This course focuses on understanding the role of biodiversity for ecosystems, and the ecosystem characteristics that are important for biodiversity.
-One part is about measuring biodiversity and its significance to ecosystems.
 Theory is complemented with practical moments, and the students apply the scientific method through designing, planning, conducting and evaluating an experiment of their own.
 There are also sections dealing with scientific publication, good scientific practice and research ethics.
 Watch a short film about the course!